cookgreen/CreditCardImageGenerator/README.md

-# VisaCardImageGenerator
+# CreditCardImageGenerator
-Generate the Visa Card Image with the specific information
+Generate the Credit Card Image with the specific information